-Life Skills Kids Need to Learn
+Important Life Skills for Kids

 Whether your kids are in the ‘exploring their pack and play’ stage, learning to ride their bike around the neighborhood, or out tackling the adventures of life on their own – they all want to explore their world.
 As a parent, I want to equip my kids with skill sets that will let them tackle their neighborhood today and the world tomorrow – with confidence!
 There are some basic life skills that are important to teach our kids so they can become fully functioning adults.

 All kids should learn how to boil water.
-This simple skill allows them to make hot chocolate, oatmeal, macaroni and cheese and of course – Ramen Noodles!
+This simple skill allows them to make hot chocolate, oatmeal, macaroni and cheese, and of course – Ramen Noodles!

 Ride a Bike: